Becoming a member of the EFCL Board of Directors

 10.2.5 Cultivate a sense of group responsibility.
 The Board will be responsible for leadership.
 It will initiate policy and use its members' expertise to enhance the ability of the whole body;

 10.2.6 Monitor and discuss Board process and performance in relation to values, ethics, policy, and in compliance with the laws of the land.
-They will fulfill their legal and fiduciary responsibilities;
+They will fulfil their legal and fiduciary responsibilities;

 10.2.7 Keep adequately informed about current and future trends in relevant global and local recreational, volunteerism, and other issues, actively gathering information;